 • Pregnancy – since the amount of blood in the body increases during pregnancy, it may cause the veins to enlarge.
 In addition, the growing uterus puts extra pressure on the veins.

 • Hormonal changes – during puberty and menopause or if a woman is taking birth control pills or undergoing hormone replacement therapy, there is a higher risk of developing spider veins.

 • Lack of exercise – people who sit or stand for hours are at higher risk.
 Since the veins have to work harder for people who stand for hours and for people who sit for hours, the circulation may slow.

-Varicose veins and spider veins appear in the legs more often because the veins support the pressure of body weight and have the task of carrying blood from the feet up to the heart.
+Spider veins appear in the legs more often because the veins support the pressure of body weight and have the task of carrying blood from the feet up to the heart.
 The most common symptoms are:

 • Aching in the legs

 • Itchy rash on the legs and ankles

 • Restless legs